|Gable:||Vertical, triangular termination to a roof.|

 |Hurley, William:||(fl.
 1319-54) English carpenter; the King's Carpenter, probably from 1332 and certainly

 to his death in 1354.
-Like his contemporary carpenters, Hurley was skilled both as an engineer and as a carpenter of woodwork of
+Like his contemporary carpenters, Hurley was skilled as an engineer and as a carpenter of works of

 considerable aesthetic refinement.
 He was master carpenter for the completion of St Stephen's Chapel, Westminster, during the